Skip to main content

 The JSON Schema of a script's arguments is visible and can be modified from the Generated UI menu.

-Flows Parameters and JSON Schema
+Flows parameters and JSON Schema

 Flows in Windmill have input parameters defined by a JSON Schema.
 Each argument of the Flow Input section corresponds to a field in the JSON Schema.
 The parameters and their types are validated against the JSON Schema during flow execution.